Grammarly Review [Is It The Best Grammar Tool For Writers?]

 - Social media marketers

-Additionally, the premium version is mostly useful for students who may want to check a batch of work.
+Additionally, the Premium version is useful for students who may want to check a batch of work.
 You can simply subscribe for a month, proofread your work and then cancel if you wish to.
 However, be sure you’re not violating any rules and regulations set by your school.

-No doubts, Grammarly online grammar checker is fantastic, here’s what the Grammarly Dashboard looks like:
+No doubts, Grammarly online grammar checker is fantastic (check out our ProWriting Aid vs Grammarly article where we see how Grammarly compares with one of the other best writing tools); here’s what the Grammarly Dashboard looks like:

 The tool offers you helpful suggestions on your writing effortlessly and quickly, making your writing pretty clear and precise.